CycloneDX/cyclonedx-node-npm/docs/nodejs_internals.md

 Imagine each NodeJS-module as a node in a directed graph.
 Each node has a set of properties.
 Properties represent file-content(checksums), module-name, and so on.
 A directed edge in this graph represents module access in terms of node's module-resolution-system.
 Therefore, the graph is not implicit, so that no transitive module-resolution is to be expected.
-If a module A can (implicit/transitive) load module B, then a directed edge A --> B must exist.
+If a module A can (by any means) load module B, then a directed edge from A to B must exist.
 This graph is per definition in the format of a directed tree.
 In that graph two directed edges E1 and E2 are equal, if and only if:
 a) E1's start-node equals E2's end-node, and